Simulated Thinking

 Thinking is the dynamic interplay and fluid switching between two cognitive modes: Adaptive and Optimized.
+Simulated Thinking1 is getting trapped in optimized mode while mistaking it for the whole.

 | Adaptive Mode | Optimized Mode | |